darioems/lightbulb/workshops/networking/1.2-backup/README.md

 And that should do it.
 You should now have a fully written playbook called backup.yml.
 You are ready to automate!

-Ansible (well, YAML really) can be a bit particular about formatting especially around indentation/spacing.
-When you all get back to the office, read up on this YAML Syntax a bit more and it will save you some headaches later.
-In the meantime, your completed playbook should look like this.
-Take note of the spacing and alignment.
+Yaml can be a bit particular about formatting especially around indentation/spacing.
+Take note of the spacing and alignment:
+{% raw %}
 ```
 ---
 - name: backup router configurations